stefan-hoeck/idris2-uv/docs/src/Docs/UV/Intro.md

   _        <- uv_idle_start handle (checkCounter 1_000_000 ref)
   _        <- uv_run loop (toCode Default)
   _        <- uv_loop_close loop
-  freePtr handle
+  freeHandle handle

-main : IO ()
+-- main : IO ()
-main = idleExample
+-- main = idleExample
 ```

 You can try the example above by uncommenting the `main` function
 and running this file with `pack exec docs/src/Docs/UV/Intro.md`.
-You will see that we run 100'000 iterations of the event loop,
+You will see that we run 1'000'000 iterations of the event loop,
 printing some output at certain occasions and stopping the *idle*
 handle at the end.